 What brought me back to being what some would call “a filthy casual” you ask?
 EDH (now known as Commander thanks to Wizards of the Coast) is solely responsible for this change.

-Commander, for those who aren’t aware, is a format where you begin by selecting a legendary creature to serve as your deck’s Commander.
+The MTG Commander format, for those who aren’t aware, is a format where you begin by selecting a legendary creature to serve as your deck’s commander.
 You must then build a 100 card deck (including the Commander), but with a couple caveats:

 - You may have no more than 1 copy of a given card in your deck (excluding basic lands)